PassionPlus/berta/README.md

 # berta
-Bachelor thesis: Development and evalution of a language assistant system based on open source compoments.
+Bachelor thesis: Development and evalution of a voice assistant system based on open source compoments.

 Berta is a Raspberry Pi local voice assistant system based on open source components.

+Deployement on Linux or Raspberry Pi Hosting.
+Raspberry Pi with Raspbian, official distribution from the Raspberry Pi Foundation.
+Use a fresh setup SD Card with Raspbian for using Berta.

 Installing Berta on Raspberry Pi:
 $ git clone https://github.com/PassionPlus/berta.git

-Create virtual environment and install all the package dependencies.
+Create virtual environment in berta file and install all the package dependencies.
 $ python3 -m venv venv
 $ source venv/bin/activate
 (venv) $ pip install -r requirements.txt

 Run Berta:
+$ flask run

 Updating database: